metaterminal/metaterminal.fyi/content/blog/bph-1.md

 I'm fine now!
 The fatigue stays with you (and jet-lag doesn't help); but I know several people who suffer from genuine immunocompromisation or chronic pains, and my very easy constant-cold experience in no way chalks up to anything that they go through.

+But the *result* was that I wasn't able to work on solutions extensively for a long period of time.
+Much, much longer than I expected.
+And because I wasn't able to work on solutions...

 ### Part 3: Moving Forward

 The term "single point of failure" is used in a lot of contexts, but you're probably most used to seeing it relate to software or hardware systems.
 This [Tom Scott video](https://www.youtube.com/watch?v=y4GB_NDU43Q) is a great example.
 Any single thing which can bring down the entire system is a huge problem.
 Everything breaks *eventually*.